Kamahl19/react-starter/DOCS.md

 There is also [src/tests/utils.tsx](./src/tests/utils.tsx) which provides custom render function for testing and wraps test with necessary providers such as react-query, Recoil, Ant, Emotion, Router...
 It also re-exports everything related to `testing-library`.

 Currently there is [only 1 test](./src/app/App.test.tsx) which is basically a "smoke test".
 It makes sure that the app renders without crashing and tests a happy path of Sign up -> Login -> Logout.

+### Testing on different screen resolutions

+By default the resolution is set to 1280x800 before each test.
+This can be changed in [src/tests/utils.tsx](./src/tests/utils.tsx).
+To change the resolution per test use the `setDesktopResolution` and `setMobileResolution` helper methods.

 ## Linting & Formatting